oat-sa/taohub-articles/forge/items-api/item-runtime-api.md

 The **taoApi** provides the following services:

 \* Set and get pre-defined variables.
-These variables are then used in the TAO platform, like the `setScore` , `getSubjectLogin` or `setAnsweredValues` functions.\
+These variables are then used in the TAO platform, like the `setScore` , `getSubjectLogin` or `setAnsweredValues` functions.<br/>

  \* Set and get your variables using the `set/getUserVar` function\
  \* Communicate with a server-side platform.
 You can retrieve data from a server-side platform and push the collected data.
-By default, the API is connected to TAO, using authentication by token.\
+By default, the API is connected to TAO, using authentication by token.<br/>

  \* Trace the events.
-Each action made by the user (clicks, mouse move, entered text, etc.) can be logged by the API and sent to the server-side platform.\
+Each action made by the user (clicks, mouse move, entered text, etc.) can be logged by the API and sent to the server-side platform.<br/>

  \* Trigger custom events.
 You can define your own events that will be traced like a common event.
 The custom events can be related to the item content.
-For example, in a math item you can trigger a *resolve equation* event when the user resolve an equation.\
+For example, in a math item you can trigger a *resolve equation* event when the user resolve an equation.<br/>

- \* Define what should be done when the item is finished.\
+ \* Define what should be done when the item is finished.<br/>

  \* Say that the item is finished.

 Example